IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

     (Required for new resource) List of target namespaces to install into.

+  cluster_all_namespaces (True, bool, None)
+    (Required for new resource) designate to install into all namespaces.

+  catalog_id (True, str, None)
+    (Required for new resource) Catalog ID this instance was created from.

+  wait_until_successful (False, bool, True)
+    Whether to wait until the offering instance successfully provisions, or to return when accepted

-  resource_group_id (False, str, None)
+  channel (False, str, None)
-    id of the resource group
+    channel to target for the operator subscription.
+Required for operator bundles

+  offering_id (True, str, None)
+    (Required for new resource) Offering ID this instance was created from.

+  kind_format (True, str, None)
+    (Required for new resource) the format this instance has (helm, operator, ova...).

+  cluster_region (True, str, None)
+    (Required for new resource) Cluster region (e.g., us-south).

   install_plan (False, str, None)
     install plan for the subscription of the operator- can be either automatic or manual.
 Required for operator bundles

-  wait_until_successful (False, bool, True)
-    Whether to wait until the offering instance successfully provisions, or to return when accepted

   id (False, str, None)